-(1) Each of the equity awards granted prior to August 12, 2021 was granted under the 2015 Plan.
+- (1) Each of the equity awards granted prior to August 12, 2021 was granted under the 2015 Plan.
 Each of the equity awards granted on August 12, 2021 or later were granted under the 2021 Plan.
 The 2015 Plan and 2021 Plan are described below under "Employee Benefit and Stock Plans."

-(2) The shares subject to the option award vest over a four-year period, with 25% of the total number of shares subject to the option vesting on the one-year anniversary of the vesting commencement date, and the balance of the shares vesting in 36 equal monthly installments thereafter, subject to continued service through each such vesting date.
-The option award is subject to an early exercise provision and is immediately exercisable as of the grant date.
-100% of the unvested shares subject to the option will immediately become fully vested in the event that, upon or following a change in control, the holder's employment is terminated without cause or the holder resigns for good reason.

-(3) The shares subject to the option award vest over a four-year period, with 25% of the total number of shares subject to the option vesting on the one-year anniversary of the vesting commencement date, and the balance of the shares vesting in 36 equal monthly installments thereafter, subject to continued service through each such vesting date.
-The option award is subject to an early exercise provision and is immediately exercisable as of the grant date.

-(4) The shares subject to the option award vest over a four-year period in 48 equal monthly installments measured from the vesting commencement date, subject to continued service through each such vesting date.
-The option award is subject to an early exercise provision and is immediately exercisable as of the grant date.
+Awards granted on October 10, 2022, represent stock options granted under our 2021 Plan pursuant to the Option Exchange. - (2) The shares subject to the option award vest over a four-year period, with 25% of the total number of shares subject to the option vesting on the one-year anniversary of the vesting commencement date, and the balance of the shares vesting in 36 equal monthly installments thereafter, subject to continued service through each such vesting date.
+100% of the unvested shares subject to the option will immediately become fully vested in the event that, upon or following a change in control, the holder's employment is terminated without cause or the holder resigns for good reason. - (3) The shares subject to the option award vest over a four-year period, with 25% of the total number of shares subject to the option vesting on the one-year anniversary of the vesting commencement date, and the balance of the shares vesting in 36 equal monthly installments thereafter, subject to continued service through each such vesting date. - (4) The shares subject to the option award vest over a four-year period in 48 equal monthly installments measured from the vesting commencement date, subject to continued service through each such vesting date.